-The Company's financial instruments include: cash and other receivables which are classified as financial assets at amortized cost and accounts payable and accrued liabilities, due to related parties and asset acquisition payable, which are classified as financial liabilities at amortized cost.
+The Company's financial instruments include cash and cash equivalents, other receivables and reclamation bond which are classified as financial assets at amortized cost, and accounts payable and accrued liabilities, due to related parties and consideration payable, which are classified as financial liabilities at amortized cost.
 The carrying values of all of these instruments approximate their fair values due to the short period to maturity.

 The Company's financial instruments are exposed to certain financial risks, including interest rate risk, liquidity risk, currency risk, credit risk and other price risk.
 The Company's exposure to these risks and its methods of managing the risks are summarized as follows: